wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 ----------------
 __amount__ | integer

-The amount (in cents) that the customer needs to pay.
+The amount (in cents) the customer needs to pay.

 ----------------
 __description__ | string